Skip to main content

 Who Works for Whom

 Staff adjusters and independent adjusters work for the insurance company.
 Desk adjusters work for the insurance company.
-The only adjuster who works for YOU is a public adjuster.
+The only adjuster who works for YOU is a Public Adjuster.
 Understanding this distinction is the first step to protecting yourself.

 SIU Investigators